beanlab/byoLAD/contribute.md

-# Instructions for running locally
+# Contribute

+Please feel free to contribute to our project.
 Here are the instructions for anyone who wants to run this extension locally.

 ## Local Set Up